-The rotunda was built of worked stone blocks, on a circular plan with a semicircular apse on the eastern side.
+The rotunda was built of worked stones, on a circular plan with a semicircular apse on the eastern side.
 The diameter of its nave was 5.8 meters, and the walls were approximately 0.9 meters thick.
-The interior was illuminated by exceptionally small romanesque windows on the south and west sides, and the entrance led through the south portal with a rectangular jamb and a semicircular tympanum made of voussoirs.
+The interior was illuminated by extremely small, semicircular windows made of single blocks of stone.
+Such openings were placed on the south and west sides, and probably also in the eastern part of the apse.
+The entrance to the nave led through the southern portal with a rectangular jamb and a semicircular tympanum made of voussoirs.
 The interior of the rotunda was vaulted with a dome.

 In the late Gothic period, the apse of the rotunda was demolished, and a rectangular nave was erected in its place, ended with a small chancel from the east on a narrower square plan.
 The Gothic nave gained a width similar to the circular nave of the rotunda.
 Inside, both parts were connected by a wide, semicircular arcade.
 The newer part was illuminated with very narrow windows for the Gothic period, while the northern façade, as in the Romanesque period, was without any openings.

 Today, the Romanesque rotunda is the western part of the Gothic nave and chancel, which makes the whole layout extremely unusual.
 The eastern apse has not survived, while a small tower on the south side is a completely early modern addition.
 The effect of early modern construction works is also a large northern window and a southern window in the Gothic part of the building.
 Among the original architectural details, two Romanesque windows, an archaic southern portal and the vault of the circular nave have been preserved.

 Hudecová Y., Románska rotunda v Baďane, “Pamiatky a múzeá”, 1/1995